-1. Follow the safety guidelines listed in the Safety instructions.
+- 1. Follow the safety guidelines listed in the Safety instructions. - 2.
+If installed, remove the front bezel.

 - 1. Using a Phillips #1 screwdriver, remove the screws from the slide rails on the drive carrier. - NOTE: If the hard drive or SSD carrier has Torx screw, use Torx 6 (for 2.5-inch drive) or Torx 8 (for 3.5-inch drive) screwdriver to remove the drive. - 2.
 Lift the drive out of the drive carrier.